 Only studdable winter tires can have studs installed.
 These tires have been engineered with preset locations (holes) for the studs.
 Attempting to stud studless winter tires could cause structural integrity issues, and compromise the performance and safety of the tire.

-What are advantages of studdable winter tires?
+What are the advantages of studdable winter tires?

 Studded winter tires have one proven performance advantage over studless: Studded tires provide superior grip on icy and hard-packed snowy roads.

-Studded winter tires provide an additional level of grip because they’re not just interacting with the road surface conditions; the studs penetrate frozen precipitation, and dig in like miniature anchors.
+Studded winter tires provide an additional level of grip because they’re not just interacting with the road surface conditions; the studs penetrate frozen precipitation and dig in like miniature anchors.
 When the driver accelerates, brakes, or turns on ice with studded winter tires, he or she has the combined advantage of both the winter tire compound and studs clawing into the ice, which improves grip and vehicle handling responsiveness.

 Are there disadvantages to studded winter tires?

 Yes.
 Studs are really only advantageous in icy and hard-packed snow conditions.
 When winter roads are dry or wet, studs actually decrease traction potential.
-In these conditions the tire tread compound is the foundation of tire grip.
+In these conditions, the tire tread compound is the foundation of tire grip.
 To a small but noteworthy degree, studs interrupt the crucial interaction between the tire tread and the road surface, which can have a negative effect on stopping distances.

-Studs are also known to produce additional road noise, including a ticking sound as the studs contact the pavement.
+Studs are also known to produce additional road-noise, including a ticking sound as the studs contact the pavement.
 And in snowy, slushy, or mixed conditions, the traction advantages of studs are minimal.